MikeAlexMartinez/templates/cloned/FreeCSS/Ranger/README.md

 - General: The whole page uses animations to stylistically fadeIn content as you scroll to a point in the page.

+### Core Components

+This page is composed built of 8 sections with content, a header and a footer.
+See detail below.

+Each section is built of groups of elements many of which repeat through the page.

+Components I've identified that I will be able to style independently to construct the page are listed below:
+1. featureGroup - Made up of an image and a text block next to eachother. stacked on small devices.
+The text block within this component is the component mentioned next. featureGroup with an alt tag will switch the text and img blocks around.

+2. textGroup1 - This block of text is contained in the featureGroup.
+Contains a header text element, some smaller text and a btn.
+  All left aligned.

+3. textGroup2 -

 - Responsive Nav Bar

   Becomes sticky after you scroll to the next segment.